pablodecm/phd_thesis/src/103_chapter_3.md

 $f : \mathcal{X} \longrightarrow T \subseteq \mathcal{R}$
 of the readout $f(\boldsymbol{x}) > t_{{\textrm{cut}}}$.
 Any
 indicator function
-can be also be viewed as a boolean predicate function, so the event selection can also be expressed as a combination of selection functions, i.e. if the set $\mathcal{C}=\mathcal{A} \cap \mathcal{B}$ is the intersection between two subsets, the indicator
+can also be viewed as a boolean predicate function, so the event selection can also be expressed as a combination of selection functions, i.e. if the set $\mathcal{C}=\mathcal{A} \cap \mathcal{B}$ is the intersection between two subsets, the indicator